astrojolo/astrolink4pi/README.md

 sudo apt install gpiod libgpiod-dev libgpiod-doc sudo systemctl enable pigpiod
 ```
+In AstroLink 4 Pi revision 3 and earlier internal fan is not controlled by the INDI driver.
+You need to open Raspberry configuration and switch on the fan on GPIO 13 (Performance tab).

 # How to use it?
 **version 1 and later** - Enable 1-Wire interface using raspi-config or adding 'dtoverlay=w1-gpio' to /boot/configure.txt for temperature compensation support (reboot required).